-Medicare Supplement Plan G and Medicare Part B excess charges
+Medicare Supplement insurance Plan G and Medicare Part B excess charges

 You may have to pay excess charges if you use a doctor or provider that doesn’t accept assignment, meaning the provider does not accept the Medicare-approved amount as the full payment.
 Excess charges occur when the doctor charges you above this amount.
 By law, providers who don’t accept assignment can only charge up to 15% in excess charges above the Medicare-approved amount (state law may impose further limitations).